 Women into Manufacturing and Engineering (WiME), which operates across the Humber, is taking the opportunity to encourage women and girls of all ages to consider exploring or switching to a career in manufacturing, engineering, science, technology or digital this International Women in Engineering Day (21st June 2023.)

-As part of WiME’s efforts to get more women into these roles across the Humber region, over 30 local employers from across all these sectors will be taking part in a Careers Open Day at Hull’s Guildhall on Wednesday, 6th July, between 4.30pm and 6.30pm.
+As part of WiME’s efforts to get more women into these roles across the Humber region, over 30 local employers from across all these sectors will be taking part in a Careers Open Day at The Baths Hall, 21st June, between 4.30pm and 6.30pm.